radiolab81/smisdr/README.md

 Example app:

-- a small I/Q WAV player for the COHIRADIA project (https://www.cohiradia.org/de/)
+- a small I/Q WAV player (or recorder) for the COHIRADIA project (https://www.cohiradia.org/de/)